-The equine certificate and diploma programs at the University of Guelph offer a comprehensive course of online study for the horse enthusiast and owner.
-This continuing education program is based on research and evidence-based knowledge providing horse owners with practical information to improve the health and welfare of the horses in your care.
+Equine certificate and diploma programs at the University of Guelph offer a comprehensive course of online study for the horse enthusiast and owner.
+These continuing education programs are based on research and evidence-based knowledge providing you with practical information to improve the health and welfare of the horses in your care.
 Online courses give you the opportunity to learn with more flexibility to participate while balancing work, family and your horses.
-They are innovative, developed and facilitated by leading equine industry practitioners, veterinarians and researchers.
+The courses are innovative, and developed and facilitated by leading equine industry practitioners, veterinarians and researchers.

-- 20 online courses offer you an opportunity to explore the latest equine research and learn to apply it in a practical way to improve the health and welfare of the horses in your care.
+- A selection of 20 online courses offers you an opportunity to explore the latest equine research and gain practical skills to improve the health and welfare of the horses in your care.

-- You can register for one course or complete a series of courses to obtain a certificate or diploma program.
+- You can register for individual courses or complete a series of courses to earn a certificate or diploma.

 You will benefit from our online courses if you: